 Anthony J. Jannetti Nursing Scholarship Award

-The Banner Health Foundation and Banner Health Learning and Development is proud to provide the Anthony J. Jannetti/Marriott Nursing Scholarship.
+The Banner Health Foundation and Banner Health Center for Health Careers is proud to provide the Anthony J. Jannetti/Marriott Nursing Scholarship.
 This award is available to Banner Health registered nurses pursuing advanced degrees in nursing.

-Accepted into a nursing related degree-granting program in an accredited institution.
+Be accepted into a nursing related degree-granting program or enrolled in part-time or full-time undergraduate or graduate study at an accredited four-year college or university.

 Must not be in corrective action at the time of application.